 Cut the piece for the divider.
 Drill pocket holes in the upper and lower edges, as well as the back edge.
 Secure the divider to the bottom and the back using glue and 1-1/4″ pocket hole screws.

 Cut the pieces for the front stretchers and drill pocket holes in each end of each piece.
 Position the stretchers as shown noting that the two upper stretchers are positioned on their sides while the lower two stretchers are positioned on end.
 Secure in place using glue and 1-1/4″ pocket hole screws.

 Cut the piece for the top.
 The top will be flush with the cabinet on all four sides.
 Secure in place using glue and 1-1/4″ pocket hole screws through the previously drilled pocket holes in the sides, back, and divider.

 Cut the pieces for the drawer boxes.
 Drill pocket holes in all four edges of the bottom as well as each end of the sides.
 Assemble the drawer boxes as shown using glue and 1-1/4” pocket hole screws.
 Install the drawer slides according to the manufacturer’s installation instructions, locating them flush with the front edge of the sides.
-For an easy tutorial, click here.
+Take a look at this easy tutorial on installing drawer slides.
 Make any necessary adjustments.

 Cut the pieces for the drawer fronts.
 Starting with the bottom two drawer fronts, there will be a 1/8″ gap between the drawer fronts and the base frame, as well as a 1/8″ gap between them (the side edges will be flush with the sides).
 Shim the drawer fronts in place, then secure to the drawer boxes using glue and 1-1/4″ brad nails.